Kevinofma/comp423-course-notes/docs/tutorials/rust-setup.md

-# Setting up a dev container for Rust
+# How to Use Rust
 * Primary author: [Kevin Ma](https://github.com/Kevinofma)

 * Reviewer: [Krisha Avula](https://github.com/krisha188)

+---
-How To Set Up Your Rust Dev Container With Docker and Github
+How To Set Up Your Rust Dev Container
+---

 Step 1: Inital Setup